jmackie/purescript-webpack-template/README.md

 myself (particularly now that we have [GitHub templates][github-templates-announcement] 🎉)

 The style is a bit opinionated (#sorrynotsorry) but generally adheres to best practices as I understand them.
-Feedback and improvements are more than welcome.
+Feedback and suggestions are twelcome.

 ## Versions